 Why use a VPN (to watch the European Championships)?

-We already highlighted an important reason for many to use a VPN: if you use a “normal” connection, you might not have access to your favorite online content, such as streams showing the European Championships.
+We already highlighted an important reason for many to use a VPN: if you use a “normal” connection, you might not have access to your favorite online content, such as streams showing Euro 2020.
 However, using a VPN while you’re online holds many more advantages.
 A VPN is a great way to increase your online freedom, online privacy and online security in general.
 After all, a VPN encrypts all of your internet traffic by using a so called encryption protocol, making it much harder for other parties to spy on you online.
 To add to this, a VPN guides your data traffic to an external server through a VPN-tunnel before it’s sent on to the internet.
 This means it also makes you anonymous up to a certain point.

 In short, a VPN doesn’t just allow you to access blocked content, it also keeps you safe from big companies trying to obtain and sell your data, and from cyber criminals trying to obtain your bank details.
 Needless to say, although a VPN is a great privacy- and security solution, it is one of many.
 There are many other measures you could and should take, since these will greatly complement the added security and privacy a VPN offers.
 To learn more about these measures, have a look at our internet safety section.

 Even so, VPNs play a crucial role in guarding your internet safety.
-For instance, imagine you’re on holiday and the only way to watch your favorite team compete in the EC is by streaming through a public Wi-Fi network.
+For instance, imagine you’re on holiday and the only way to watch your favorite team compete in Euro 2020 is by streaming through a public Wi-Fi network.
 Public Wi-Fi networks are like virtual candy stores for hackers and cybercriminals.
 It’s very easy to spy on people using a public Wi-Fi network.
 That is, if these people don’t use the right tools to keep themselves safe, such as a VPN.
 There’s always a chance you might fall victim to cybercrime.
 However, if you use a VPN, this chance becomes significantly smaller.
 Moreover, if, despite the added protection, your data does end up in the wrong hands, it’ll be encrypted and, therefore, unreadable.

 Can I use a free VPN to watch the European Championships?